seldonlabs/edmc_clog/README.md

 # edmc_clog
 Show if a commander was reported as a combat logger.

 A plugin for [EDMC](https://github.com/Marginal/EDMarketConnector) that it tells you if a commander was reported as a Combat Logger by the Elite Dangerous community.

 ## Installation

 1. At the moment you need to clone this repository or download and extract the [repository zip archive](https://github.com/seldonlabs/edmc_clog/archive/master.zip) in your EDMC plugin directory.
 2. Then reboot or start EDMC.

 ## Usage

-Complete a scan on a commander and this plugin will check for previous records on the commander you just scanned.
+Complete a scan on a commander and this plugin will check for previous records on the commander you just scanned, if a record is available you can click on `Check Report` to open a web page with the report.

 ## Disclaimer